elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- Attention: The son arrives.
+- Look out: The son arrives.

 - {:.sp} Toussaint